 To encourage their broad adoption, protocols are indeed open, meaning organizations that are not members of the association can submit change requests and comments directly on a publicly accessible collaboration platform.

-Contribute directly to our open source projects
+Contribute directly to our open source projects on Github.

 The group published its first document UAS Traffic Management Architecture on April 29, 2017.
 It describes a high-level UTM architecture for Very-Low Level (VLL) operations, considering all types of UAS operations (VLOS, EVLOS, and BVLOS) and the needs of both RPAS and autonomous unmanned aircraft.
 It also establishes a common terminology and a set of UTM stakeholders, with their needs and responsibilities.